sumanth-dnbk/brittle/Readme.md

 to find the largest of strings, Rust needs to know the lifetime of each parameter.
 If a function or method definition falls in to the lifetime elison category, rust annotates it for us automatically.1.
 Rust annotates each input parameter automatically, 2.
 If there is only one lifetime annotation to input parameter the same is automaically applied to output parameter.
 3. If it is a method then output parameter gets the same lifetime annotation as the self parameter.

 ## Trait bounds
-While reading through the trait documentation, I understood all the code but forgot what trait bound mean in terms of code.
+While reading through the trait documentation, I understood all the code but forgot what trait bound meant in terms of code.
 Later, I found it and thought of documenting for my refernce.
 Trait bound in Rust are a way to specify that generic type must implement a paritucal triat(s) in order to be used.

 ```
 use std::fmt::Display;